dylanpaul/ICy2/README.md

 There are 7 canisters used: Database, Product, Reserves, Treasury, Price Oracle, User A, User B, and User Assets.
 ### Treasury
 The Treasury canister can mint ICP and Cycle tokens to then transfer to the User Canister.
 The treasury keeps track of its balance.

+### Reserve
+The Reserve canister keeps track of available tokens for borrowing as well as the amount locked up for collateral.
+Essentially, it serves the role of a bank.
 ### Product
 Keeps track of all the aTokens outstanding.
 This canister interacts with the Reserve Canister by organizing User deposits and collateral to determine liquidity of specific token.
 ### User